-Inspired by a conversation with a client earlier this week, here are three quick and quality steps you can use right now to start optimizing your Pinterest SEO for better pin engagement and traffic.
+Inspired by a conversation with a client earlier this week, here are three quick and quality steps you can use right now to optimize your Pinterest SEO for better pin engagement and traffic.

 1. Tidy up your profile bio

-I recommend before you jump in with new pins, take a step back and ensure your profile bio encapsulates exactly what our target audience is looking for.
-Since Pinterest ranks the profile description the highest, this needs to be the first thought.
+Before you jump in with new pins, we recommend taking a step back and ensuring your profile bio encapsulates precisely what our target audience is looking for.
+Since Pinterest ranks the profile description the highest, this must be the first thought.

-You need to clearly convey your company’s proposition statement as well as carefully place your target keywords.
+You need to clearly convey your company’s proposition statement and carefully place your target keywords.
 These keywords will also give all of your boards more weight overall.
 Keep in mind this bio can only be 160 characters.

 First, let’s make sure your account bio includes the appropriate high-level keywords for your company.
 For example, the bio for Bizop is: